Guide to Maternity Leave for Expecting Mothers in Singapore

 What if my employer asks me to work during my maternity leave?

-Under the EA, an employer is prohibited from asking a mother to work in the first 4 weeks of her confinement.
+Under the EA, an employer is prohibited from asking a mother to work in the first 4 weeks of her child’s birth (including a stillborn child).

 If she works on any day during the remaining 8 weeks of her maternity leave, she is entitled to that day’s salary, or to claim another day of leave, in addition to her maternity pay.